Bee Course Frequently Asked Questions

 The following items are things that you might consider bringing:

 - Laptop computer [the Station has a computer room but individuals so inclined should bring a laptop.
 E-mail access is available on most of the station grounds.
 NOTE: Cellphone service not available, but there is one public phone in the computer room and phone cards may be purchased in the office.
 Many cell phones now have service 5 miles down the road in Portal.

 - Binoculars [the Station area is renowned for its' bird fauna, so if you want to see the Trogons and hummingbirds, bring your binocs]

 - Swim suit [the Station has an excellent swimming pool]

 - Large towel for pool [the Station asks that you not use bath towels in the pool area].

 Misc. supplies information:

-The vans carrying students from Tucson airport on August 26 will make a stop at the well-supplied Safeway in Willcox, Arizona.
+The vans carrying students from Tucson airport on August 22 will make a stop at the well-supplied Safeway in Willcox, Arizona.
 There you can purchase those items that you manage to forget, e.g., sun lotion, flashlights, as well as any special snacks and/or refreshments that you might want to have at the Station.
-NOTE: One general-use refrigerator is available in the Station's volunteer room.
+NOTE: One general-use refrigerator is available in the Station's classroom.

 The Station's Nature Store sells souvenir items, as well as field guides and local-area history books; also snacks, beer, wine, soda and some personal items.